Home>White Balance

 Auto White Balance does not work very well on most cameras.
 There are only a few that are close and setting your white balance is always best.

 The white balance tells your camera what color temperature to use.
 We won’t get technical.
-We will say the basic rule is to match the white balance to your surroundings.
+The basic rule is to match the white balance to your surroundings.
 If you are outdoors in the sun, put it in the sun setting.
-If you are in the shade or it’s cloudy put it in shade or cloudy.
-If you are in the wrong setting, your pictures can look too blue, green, brown, etc. You have to match your atmosphere.
+If you are in the shade or cloudy, place it in the shade or cloudy mode.
+If you are in the wrong setting, your pictures can look too blue, green, etc. You have to match your atmosphere.
 If your subject is half in the sun and half in the shade, you can only pick one or the other.
 You can’t choose both.
 It is pretty easy to get the White Balance right.

-Most DSLR’s have an exterior setting for white balance on the outside of the camera.
+Most DSLRs have an exterior setting for white balance on the outside of the camera.
 Look at the outside of the camera body for WB.
-Click this, and a menu should pop up, showing the main settings.
-If you don’t have an exterior button, see below where to find it in the main menu of the camera.
+Click this, and a menu should show the main settings.
+If you don’t have an exterior button, see where to find it in the camera’s main menu below.

 WB controls the Color Temperature

 Right image> – “Clifton Beach 5” by JJ Harrison (jjharrison89@facebook.com) Was done with a warm white balance for an enhanced effect.
-Although some love editing photos, especially when using Corel software, you should have the basic knowledge of how to shoot the correct color temperature.
+Although some love editing photos, especially when using Corel software, you should know how to shoot the correct color temperature.
 Here is how.

 Where is the White Balance (WB) setting?

-Find the White Balance or WB on your camera is easy.
-Some cameras you have to go into the menu on the back, and it’s usually the first or second menu.
-Click white balance.
-Match sun, shade, clouds, or flash for now.
-Tungsten, fluorescent, and incandescent are used indoors without a flash.
-Ignore these for now and read up on custom white balance in our level II section down the road.
 Let’s get the basics down first.
-For now, when indoors, use your flash and put your white balance on flash.
+For now, when indoors, use your flash and put your white balance on the flash.
 Yes, every time your surroundings change, you will have to change this.
 Get into the habit of changing your white balance every time you pop up your flash or put it down.
 Look at the top area of your camera for the lightning bolt image with a button next to it.
-This is where you pop up your flash. (see the green arrow in the image below) It won’t pop up when not in auto mode.
-(Pro cameras do not come with a flash most of the time.)
+This is where you pop up your flash. (see the green arrow in the picture below) It won’t pop up when not in auto mode.
+(Pro cameras do not usually come with a flash.)
 You have to click the button to pop it up now.
-Soon you will head on over to Shutter Speed or Aperture to learn about getting out of auto mode, which is the next step after we finish white balance.
+Soon, you will head over to Shutter Speed or Aperture to learn about getting out of auto mode, which is the next step after we finish white balance.
 Just get used to where the settings are.
 Remember where to find your white balance in your camera.
 You will change it often.

 Photo done with 2 different White Balances